codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 (Move up and down to reveal more choices)</pre>

 If you want to every change your nodecg-io installation to add/remove a service or change the version, you can always re-run `nodecg-io install`.
-If a nodecg-io installation is found, its options will be preselected in the prompt.
+If it finds a nodecg-io installation, its options will be preselected in the prompt.
 Re-running `nodecg-io install` will also update all packages to the latest patch version.

 </details>